prashantzzz/Hop.It/README.md

 # Hop.It Game
 Fully AI generated using prompt engineering in Cursor.
 A vertical platformer game where the player jumps on platforms to reach higher and achieve a better score.
-Test your reflexes and timing as you navigate increasingly difficult platforms!
+Test your reflexes and timing as you navigate increasingly difficult platforms, beating the high score each time!
+Have a score boost by using the Jetpack tht appears occasionally.

 ### Find all the prompts, AI generated content in [GamePrompt.docx](https://github.com/prashantzzz/Hop.It/blob/main/GamePrompt.docx) file, and Video walkthrough [Hopit.mp4](https://github.com/prashantzzz/Hop.It/blob/main/Hop.It.mp4) file in the repository.